chadheise/financial-visualizer/readme.md

 To see what the generated graph looks like, see sampleData/stackedPlot.png

 ## Financial Returns
-* Useful in comparing the long term gains of an account relative to a benchmark annual return percentage
+* Useful in comparing the long term gains of an account relative to a benchmark annual return percentage.
+The annual return percentage as a decimal is passed as the last argument.

 To execute the script run:
-`python returnsPlot.py sampleData/source1.csv`
+`python returnsPlot.py sampleData/source1.csv .08`

 To see what the generated graph looks like, see sampleData/returnsPlotSource1.png